Civil Contract (Armenia): Governing board

-During the fifth convention of the party in June 2019 acting Minister of Territorial Administration and Infrastructures Suren Papikyan was elected as Chairman of the 21 member strong governing board.
+During the fifth convention of the party in June 2019, acting Minister of Territorial Administration and Infrastructures Suren Papikyan (currently minister of defense) was elected as chairman of the 21 member strong governing board.

 Civil Contract's governing board was introduced on 9 December 2013 during a press conference at the Ani Plaza Hotel.
 It was formed to organize the first party convention.